lpld/jeff/README.md

 As you can see, `printHello` is a result of calling `printLine("hello")`, and it is a _value_.
 And values do compose, as opposed to side-effectful function calls.
 You don't have such power with traditional imperative style.
 If you call, say, `System.out.println` in your code, it will print the line to console right away, without giving you a chance to somehow intervene.
 As opposed to that, in functional programming you suspend your side effects til the last moment (usually called _"the end of the world"_) and only then you run them: `program.run()`.

-You can watch a great talk by Daniel Spiewak to better understand the motivation behind this approach: [The Making of an IO](https://www.youtube.com/watch?v=g_jP47HFpWA).
+You can watch a great talk by Daniel Spiewak (author of  cats-effect) to better understand the motivation behind this approach: [The Making of an IO](https://www.youtube.com/watch?v=g_jP47HFpWA).

 ### Constructing IOs

-There are several different ways to construct an `IO`:
+There are several different ways to construct an `IO` :

 #### IO.delay

-`IO.delay` is a way to describe syncrhonous task that will be evaluated on current thread.
+`IO.delay` is a way to describe a syncrhonous task that will be evaluated on current thread.

 ```java
 IO.delay(() -> System.out.println("Hi there"));
 ```

-There is a shortcut for `IO.delay`, a method `IO.IO` which can be statically imported and used like this:
+There is a shortcut for `IO.delay`, a static method `IO.IO` that can be statically imported and used like this:

 ```java
 IO(() -> System.out.println("Hi there"));